veloduff/deploy-secure-nodejs-env/README.md

 ## Documentation

 Below, I provide the steps needed to launch the environment using a setup command (`setupBeanstalk.py`).
 Additionally, I have documented the entire process in detail: [Deploy a secure Node.js app in a dev environment](https://veloduff.github.io/deploy-secure-nodejs-env/).
-If you are familiar with AWS Elastic Beanstalk, you may be able to skip steps in the documentation, but highly encourage you to at least read the documentation to understand what is being done.
+If you are familiar with AWS Elastic Beanstalk, you may be able to skip steps in the documentation, but you should at least read the documentation to understand what is being done.

 ## Node.js application

-It is required that you have a Node.js application already, and the application is using https at the application level.
+It is required that you have a Node.js application, and the application is using https at the application level.
 I have provided an example: `session-with-https.js`.

 **NOTE**: As the certificate files have not been created yet, you will not be able to run the application until you have run the setup command also (steps below), or you have gone through the steps in the [Documentation](https://veloduff.github.io/deploy-secure-nodejs-env/).